 If you wish to defer the maximum amount (from both leave and pay) from your final check, you should check the top box on the form.
 The middle box should be used if you wish to defer a specific dollar amount (up to the maximum amount) from your final check.

 If you wish to defer only the dollar value (net of any required SBS and applicable Medicare deductions) of your leave balance, you should check the bottom box on the form.

 If you are not currently enrolled in the deferred compensation plan and wish to defer income from your final check, or if you have never used the catch-up provision of deferred compensation and wish to defer more than your age based limit noted above, please contact the Retirement Customer Service Center at (907) 465-4460 or (800) 821-2251 (toll free), Monday through Friday between 10 a.m. and 3:30 p.m.
 Alaska Standard Time, or by email.

 Caution: Both enrollment in deferred compensation, as well as electing to participate in the catch-up provision require signed forms which must be received by the Division of Retirement and Benefits by the 25th of the month prior to your last day of employment or sooner.
 Due to processing time, please contact Great-West or DRB two weeks prior to this deadline if you need to enroll in DCP or are considering participating in catch-up.
 (Deadlines may vary for employees paid on a biweekly schedule.
-Please contact the division for additional information.)
+Please email the Deferred Compensation specialist for additional information.)